Revolution makes electronics recycling in Ottawa easy. Contact us and your recycling challenge is solved!

 Revolution Recycling also accepts residential electronics waste at no charge when dropped off at their collection facility.
 The address is 33B Capital Drive, Nepean, Ontario K2G 0E7 and they are open Monday to Friday from 8:30 AM to 5 PM.

 Since 2004, electronics recycling programs across Canada have diverted more than 955,000 tonnes of end-of-life electronics from landfill.
 While this is a great start, we need to keep up our efforts to make a meaningful difference with e-waste.
-Make the decision to recycle responsibly and begin by contacting Revolution Recycling today to find out about our free pickup service.
+Make the decision to recycle responsibly and begin by contacting Revolution Recycling today to find out about our pickup service.